alpheios-project/documentation/design/vocabulary.md

 U1.
 As a user I want to save a word to my list of words so that I can study it.

 U2.
-An a user I want to know how often a word appears in the literature across various facets (genre, author, time period, etc.) so that I can understand its relevance to my studies.
+As a user I want to know how often a word appears in the literature across various facets (genre, author, time period, etc.) so that I can understand its relevance to my studies.

 U3.
 As a user I want to know how often a word appears in a given form in the literature across various facets (genre, author, time period, etc.) so that I can understand its relevance to my studies.